zalando/zalenium/docs/_posts/2000-01-06-docker-swarm.md

         attachable: true

 {% endhighlight %}

-_Info:_ It is important to give the service that runs the zalenium hub the label `"de.zalando.gridRole=hub"`.
-This helps to identify the node which runs the hub and created browser containers will not be deployed on this node, which would cause communication problems between the hub and the created browser containers.

 Video recording and logs are currently not supported, but we hope to re-enable this feature with docker swarm.